IviFoundation/ReadmeDevTemp/IviFoundation.DriverCore.README.md

 ## Overview

-The **IviDriverCore** .NET Shared Components are used to develop and use IVI.NET Framework and .NET 6.0+ drivers.
+The IVI **DriverCore** .NET Shared Components are used to develop and use IVI.NET Framework and .NET 6.0+ drivers.
 These shared components provide a standardized set of services that are common across all IVI .NET Framework and .NET 6.0+ drivers, ensuring consistency and compatibility when combining drivers and software from various vendors.

 ## Key Features